OmarAndresCuadrado/nvidia-tensorRT-contest-demo/README.md

 ## Installation Guide ⚙️

-The steps could look too much but **is very straightforward environment setup I just want to make sure to make a really detail guide, so could looks extensive** (PS. as soon as I finish this guide, I test my self-following this guide successfully 🙂)
+The steps could look too much but **is very straightforward environment setup I just want to make sure to make a really detail guide** (PS. as soon as I finish this guide, I test my self-following this guide successfully 🙂)

 I’m going to provided **two different option for installation**, both of them are simple to reproduce